wequick/Small/README.md

   - Until now, we support android, iOS and html5 plugins.
 In addition, they can communicate with each other by an uniform javascript interface.

 # Documentation
-The development details and the code principle is on [Small Wiki][wiki].
+The development details and the code principles are on [Small Wiki][wiki].

 # License
 Apache License 2.0